 The Difference Between Business Debt Consolidation and Refinancing

-While these two terms are sometimes used interchangeably, they describe two distinct financial actions.
+Refinancing and debt consolidation are terms that are sometimes used interchangeably, but they describe two distinct processes.
 While business debt consolidation is a form of refinancing, it’s important to recognize the differences between them.

 Refinancing: The practice of obtaining a new loan at a lower interest rate as a means of paying off other, higher-interest loans.